-Local and international experts have voiced grave concerns about Israel’s energy policies.
-Their arguments revolve around two key issues: the local dangers posed by Israel’s petrochemical infrastructures and the critical implications of global warming to Israel, a climate change hotspot where temperatures could reach up to 50 degrees Celsius, 120 days per year, within decades.
+Local and international experts voice grave concerns about Israel’s energy policies.
+Their arguments address two key topics – the local dangers of Israel’s petrochemical infrastructures and the critical implications of global warming to Israel, where temperatures might soar up to 50 degrees °C four months a year.

 “An attack on the nearshore platform will endanger Israel’s national security, dumping hazardous materials into the sea and shutting down Israel’s desalination plants.
-The electricity system will also be jeopardized, since the power stations require seawater to operate.”
+The electric system will also be jeopardized since the power stations require seawater to operate.”

 “An attack to a nearshore platform will pose serious concerns to human life, particularly if an FSO condensate-containing tanker is placed alongside the processing platform, as appearing in the (Tamah 37H) plan.”